notyumin/dotfiles/README.md

 # Installation

-Just clone this repo into your home directory and run
+Just clone this repo into your home directory, cd in and run `stow` on what you want to install, for example:

 ```
-stow .
+stow ./Shell
 ```

 This symlinks all the files in this repo to your machine